uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 * Assignment 1c: Project Bid

-  Due: Uploaded before class Thursday, October 2, 2014
+  Due: Uploaded the night before class Thursday, October 2, 2014

 # Project Description
 The theme for projects in this course is __personal informatics__.

-`Li et al definition`
+Personal informatics systems are systems that _help people collect personally relevant information for the purpose of self-reflection and gaining self-knowledge_ \([Li _et al._, 2010](http://www.personalinformatics.org/lab/model/)\).
+Examples include systems like FitBit and Moves (for tracking physical activity), Mint (for tracking finances), or Last.fm (for tracking music listening).

+`these examples good? others? need links? -Matt`

 Your proposal must go beyond a technology-centric proposal of a webpage, phone application, or interaction.
 Think about the problems that people face in their day to day lives, how we can approach those problems, and the role for interactive computing.